Rafael Mascarenhas case: Police corruption

 Images from the tunnel exit monitoring system showed the moment when the car of the driver, Rafael de Souza Bussamra, was approached by a Military Police car, which should have driven them to the police station, which did not happen.
 Later, after the images surfaced, the military police officers who were in the vehicle, Sergeant Marcello José Leal Martins and Corporal Marcelo de Souza Bigon, did not notice any signs that the car had been involved in an accident.
 However, the car arrived at the police station on the morning of 22 July, with half of the front destroyed.
 The vehicle had a broken windshield, dented hood, shattered headlights and was without a bumper.
 In testimony, Rafael Bussanra stated that the police charged him 10,000 reais to release the vehicle.
 According to the driver, the PMs would have asked him to get into the police car.
 They would have circulated through the Jardim Botânico neighborhood, passing by the headquarters of TV Globo, until the place marked to find the father of the driver, Roberto Bussamra.
 The duo would have asked Rafael's father for money, saying that they "did a good service" to the young man by removing the vehicle from the scene and cleaning up the scene of the hit-and-run.
-After paying R$ 1,000 to the police, thebusinessman would have refused to pay the rest of the combined money, an amount that the family claims to be R$ 10,000.
+After paying R$ 1,000 to the police, the businessman would have refused to pay the rest of the combined money, an amount that the family claims to be R$ 10,000.

 On 5 October, the two police officers who were assigned to the 23rd Military Police Battalion (Leblon) were expelled from the force.
 The decision came from the General Commander of the Military Police, Colonel Mário Sérgio Duarte, who claims to have considered the evidence that indicts the accused, including the pecuniary advantage.
 Months later, on December 16, the Rio court granted habeas corpus to the two PMs who were being held at the Military Police Prison Unit, in Benfica, in the North Zone of Rio.